manyducksco/borf/packages/elemental/README.md

 - Does this support built-in stores (`http`, `document`, `router`, `language`)?
 Leaning toward no.
 - Should attributes be written in HTML in `kebab-case` but passed to the component in `camelCase`?
 HTML is not case sensitive and JS is, and JS doesn't deal well with dashes in property names.
 - Re-exports a subset of hooks and classes from `@borf/browser`.
+Meant to be used as an alternative.
-- Stores are only supported as elements?
+- No "page-level" stores, just local ones as custom elements?